 You can view the official Opening Doors Event video below.

-On Thursday 6 February 2014, a group of Year 12 and Year 13 Business and Psychology students went to London to visit the headquarters of the world’s leading marketing research company – IPSOS-MORI.
+A group of Year 12 and Year 13 Business and Psychology students went to London to visit the headquarters of the world’s leading marketing research company – IPSOS-MORI.
 The day involved a series of workshops on the main aspects of research.
 This was the very first time that the company had hosted a school party.

 The group was the led through three workshops by a combination of recent marketing graduates and Associate Directors covering wide ranging topics such as questionnaire design, sampling methods and the ethics of marketing.
 Feedback from students was resounding in praise for Samira Mohamed, Richard Hutchings and Eliza Frascaro who led the ethics workshop in particular.